Irreducible Pythagorean representations of R. Thompson's groups and of the Cuntz algebra: Introduction

 \subsection{Acknowledgments}

 The first author warmly thanks Matt Brin, Pierre de la Harpe and Roberto Conti for constructive and pleasant exchanges, and for pointing out relevant references.
 We also thank Matt Brin for helping to improve a previous version of this manuscript.
+Finally, we thank the referee for his comments that have improved the quality of this article.